 The aim of this workshop is to bring together Researchers, Engineers, Technologists, and leaders across industry, government, and academia to discuss and present their recent advancements and future interest in the field of artificial intelligence and machine learning with applications toward the development of cognitive communication systems for aerospace.

 The areas of interest for the workshop on CCAA are:

 To submit an abstract, please click on SUBMIT ABSTRACT at left (via http://ieee-ccaa.com/ website, which is visible if menu is expanded.).
 All details and instructions are included there.
-Abstracts should be a minimum of 250 words, including sufficient detail to demonstrate the purpose of the paper, any preliminary results, and expected results for the final paper.
+Abstracts must be between 200–250 words, including sufficient detail to demonstrate the purpose of the paper and a description of any preliminary or expected results for the final paper.

 If your paper is accepted for presentation, you will be required to register for the workshop prior to uploading your final manuscript.
 Preference will be given to full papers outlining applied cognitive technologies or novel simulations of such technology for intelligent aerospace communication systems.

 Final papers can be prepared and submitted following five easy steps:

 Paper must be written in English using the available Microsoft Word template.
 Formatting may not be altered.

 4 pages are required per paper in standard IEEE format, using the IEEE two-column format paper template (CCAAW template).

 Step 2 – Add Copyright information to the first page of the paper